OLIMEX/SOM204/SOM204-EVB/README.md

 SOM204-EVB is evaluation board for the OLIMEX's SOM204 modules.

 The EVB board has all features exposed so it can be used as a template for creating own designs.
+The design was made with Eagle CAD version 4.16r2.

 Notable hardware revision changes: